zonneplan/KiBot/README.md

 Will create a new PCB inside a directory called `expoted_pcb`, this PCB will use the 3D models copied to `expoted_pcb/3d_models` using relative paths.
 So you can move the new PCB file to any place, as long as the `3d_models` directory is in the same place as the PCB.

+## Proposed advanced KiCad usage

+This section contains some proposed solutions for special, or advanced, KiCad usage.

+### One circuit and more than one PCB implementation

+Use hierarchical pages to share the circuit between two projects: [example](docs/1_SCH_2_diff_PCBs)

 ## Credits